k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ![mask](images/mask_first_name_example.png)

+- However, if a PII field should not be masked by a data generation task whether it is defined as an [exterenal business parameter](#external-business-parameters) to be populated by the user in the TDM task, or it requires a specific logic, the LU population flow must not mask such a field for data generation tasks.
+In order to avoid a masking of a given PII filed, it is recommended to set the **category** input argument of the Masking Actor for this field with a **custom value**.
+For example: mask_generated_field.
+The custom key must by set to **false** by the data generation flow to avoid the field's masking in the data generation task.

 ​	Click [here](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) for more information about the masking Actors.

 ##### External Business Parameters

 - Add external business parameters to the data generation flow to enable the user to set the values for these parameters in the TDM task. parameters.
 For example: City, State.
 The editor of the parameter depends on the parameter type.
-Special characters, except an underscore, must not be included in the External Name setting.
+Spaces and special characters, except an underscore, must not be included in the External Name setting.

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about the integration of the TDM portal with the Broadway editors and the implementation guides for MTable and Distribution parameters.